 This is a great outdoor concert hall located just behind the tree line at the Dzintari stop.
 In the summer, Jurmala hosts some really fantastic festivals, operas and concerts.
-If you go, you can check the schedule here.

 The indoor waterpark just inside the city boundary is a great place to take your kids.

 It’s also a great place to take yourself.
 On the adult side of the building, there are multiple saunas — of varying drynesses and temperatures — a few hot tubs and a pool bar with an adjacent bubble massager.
 A drink with an umbrella in it can be had for about $5.
 If you are ever in Latvia in January, you will understand what an important resource Livu Aquapark is.